 The library is closed due to COVID-19, a Click and Collect service will be available from the 13 April 2021, please check our opening hours for times.
-Our Library and information services are available online.
+Our Library and information services are still available online.
 Please contact us at firstname.lastname@example.org for help and further information

 A national resource for the UK marine and earth science community and is open to the public for reference.